 Across Adjara, over fifty mosques built between 1817 and 1926 survive today—some the center of religious revival in their communities, others abandoned because of secularization, depopulation, or the appeal of newly-constructed mosques built with Turkish funding, materials, and design.
-This exhibition showcases ten historic wooden mosques, selected for their diversity in location, design, and conservation status.
-Through an exploration of this architectural legacy, Indigenous Outsiders broadens our understanding of Georgia’s rich and varied heritage.
+This research project showcases many of these historic wooden mosques, selected for their diversity in location, design, and conservation status.
+Through an exploration of this architectural legacy, the project seeks to broaden our understanding of Georgia’s rich and varied architectural heritage.

-Suzanne Harris-Brandts is a Canadian architect and PhD student in urban studies and planning at the Massachusetts Institute of Technology.
+Suzanne Harris-Brandts is a Canadian architect and PhD candidate in Urban Studies and Planning at the Massachusetts Institute of Technology.
 Her work examines the politics of architecture, particularly with regards to symbols of power and national identity in the post-Soviet South Caucasus and Occupied Palestinian Territories.
 Prior to her doctoral studies, she received an MArch from the University of Waterloo.
 Her work has been published and exhibited in various international outlets, and she has worked at design/research practices across the globe, including in Toronto, Vancouver, London, the West Bank, and Abu Dhabi.